 The Nursing Building includes classrooms, labs, offices, and the Gaare Auditorium.
 The campus also includes the Bard Library and the Physical Education Center (PEC).
 When not scheduled for regular classes, PEC facilities, such as the weight room for fitness and exercise, and the basketball court open gym, are available to all students and staff.
 The Liberty Campus has parking lots for students and staff surrounding the buildings.

-The Workforce Development and Continuing Education Division is located in Baltimore’s downtown Inner Harbor at 710 E. Lombard Street, houses the College’s Business Training Center, Adult and Continuing Education Program offices, and English Language Services.
+The Workforce Development and Continuing Education Division is located in Baltimore’s downtown Inner Harbor Campus at 710 E. Lombard Street, houses the College’s Workforce Development Programs, Adult Basic Education (ABE/GED) classes and English Language Services.

-The Reisterstown Plaza Center (RPC), in northwest Baltimore, contains specialized multimedia classrooms, two computer labs, a conference room, and a comfortable student lounge.
+The Reisterstown Plaza Center (RPC), in northwest Baltimore, contains specialized computer labs and classrooms.
 Non-credit ABE, ESL, Citizenship, and Workforce courses are offered morning, noon and night, six days a week, to meet education and training needs at all levels.
-Plenty of free parking is available with easy access to the Baltimore Beltway.
-RPC is easily reached by Metro and MTA.
+Free parking is available with easy access to the Baltimore Beltway.
+RPC is also easily reached by Metro and MTA.

 BCCC is committed to providing accessibility to the physically challenged at all college facilities.
 Each new project or renovation is designed to comply with applicable Americans With Disabilities Act (ADA) regulations and life safety standards.
 Wherever barriers are encountered, BCCC takes appropriate action to implement barrier free access, ensuring all persons are accommodated equally.